 More detailed information can be found in the SEN information report.

 The aim of our school is to provide students with an outstanding education that enables them to fulfil their potential.
 This includes our highest achievers.
 Research makes clear that school needs to make special provision, of different kinds, for their highest achievers, so that these students fulfil their potential.

 For each year group, by highest achievers we mean the 10% (approximately) highest performing students across the “Progress 8” subjects.

-The EM team, consisting of a specialist teaching assistant and a home/school liaison officer work with students, teachers and parents to raise the achievements of ethnic minority students.
-Interpreters are available at parents/carers evenings and school meetings to ensure that effective communication takes place.
+School pastoral and curriculum leaders work with students, teachers and parents to raise the achievements of ethnic minority students.
+Interpreters are available upon request, at parents/carers evenings and school meetings to ensure that effective communication takes place.

 Years 7, 8 and 9 Literacy Support